dubmix/dubmix/README.md

 # Hi there 👋, I'm P-A

-- 🔭 I’m currently working on **Webserv**, a reverse-engineered version of NGINX, and on **[scrapy](https://github.com/dubmix/scrapy)**, a personal project that involves using Discogs' API and Telegram for improved marketplace notifications
+- 🔭 I’m currently working on **Webserv**, a reverse-engineered version of NGINX, and on **[scrapy](https://github.com/dubmix/scrapy)**, a personal project that involves using Discogs API and Telegram for improved marketplace notifications
 - 🌱 I’m currently focusing on **Python**, **React** & **TypeScript** and preparing for the **AWS Cloud Practitioner** certification

 # Tech Stack: